Obamacare Open Enrollment 2018-2019 Deadlines

-The Centers for Medicare and medicaid Services (CMS) has made some changes to when open enrollment ends this year.
-Specifically, the period for enrollment was cut in half, and unless you are living in a state that was impacted by one of the two hurricanes that created such devastation and financial loss recently, you will have until December 15, 2017 to enroll in a health insurance plan that is compliant with the ACA guidelines.
-If you are in a state under that extension provided by CMS, you will have an additional 15 days, which brings the final date to December 30, 2017.
+The Centers for Medicare and medicaid Services (CMS) have made some changes to when open enrollment ends.
+Specifically, the period for enrollment was cut in half compared with previous enrollment seasons.
+Unless you live in a state where there is an extension beyond 12/15/2018, which is unlikely, you will have until December 15, 2018 to enroll in a health insurance plan that is compliant with the ACA guidelines.

 With all of the information on Obamacare, it’s easy to lose track of the dates and deadlines involved.
 The Affordable Care Act makes it easier to find affordable coverage, but you do have a limited time period each year to enroll.
 If you didn’t sign up for 2017, then you’ve missed the Obamacare Deadline, and unless you qualified for an exemption or a special enrollment period and were able to get insurance after the open enrollment period ended, you will be taxed a penalty on your 2017 tax return for not complying with the law.